CapyRobot/blog/source/_posts/pnet_example.md

 enable_comments: true
 ---

+1. {% post_link pnet_intro %}
+2. {% post_link pnet_sw %}
+3. ► {% post_link pnet_example %}

+---

 Following up on my last post {% post_link pnet_sw %}, here is an example of how to model and control a real-world system using a Petri Net-based controller.

 ![](/images/posts/pnet_example/intro.svg)

----

-NOTE
+> **NOTE**
-* Many details in the use case description are, on purpose, omitted because this example is about high-level behavior control.
+> * Many details in the use case description are, on purpose, omitted because this example is about high-level behavior control.
 Things such as which technology is being used to perform task ABC do not matter for the example.
-* This system could likely be optimized, but that is another topic.
+> * This system could absolutely be optimized, but that is another topic.

----

 ## Use Case: Autonomous eCommerce Warehouse